10 Psychological Reasons for Overeating: How to Master the Psychology of Eating

 The Psychology of Overeating Is Best Explained by Someone Who’s Been There

-In their article the author states, “From speaking to adults and children, I came up with 40 rationalizations for why individuals justify their overeating.
-They include ‘watching what I eat is too hard,’ ‘it’s low-fat/fat-free,’ ‘I will make up for it later,’ ‘I’ll burn it off later,’ ‘I don’t usually eat this,’ ‘it’s free,’ ‘everyone else is eating it,’… ‘healthy food doesn’t taste as good’…” The list goes on (last accessed June 26, 2023).
+In one of their articles on the psychology of overeating, the author states, “From speaking to adults and children, I came up with 40 rationalizations for why individuals justify their overeating.
+They include ‘watching what I eat is too hard,’ ‘it’s low-fat/fat-free,’ ‘I will make up for it later,’ ‘I’ll burn it off later,’ ‘I don’t usually eat this,’ ‘it’s free,’ ‘everyone else is eating it,’… ‘healthy food doesn’t taste as good’…” The list goes on (last accessed January 17, 2024).

 While many psychologists are compassionate, that article was not written from a point of compassion.
 It was written from a place of disconnection and a lack of empathy.
-In all my years as an eating psychology coach, no one has ever shared rationalizations like that with me.
+After nearly a decade of experience as an eating psychology coach, no one has ever shared rationalizations like that with me.

 From what I have seen, overeaters don’t think that watching what they eat is too hard; they arguably care about it too much, to the point of preoccupation and obsession with food.